Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/DisplayDeviceLocationWithNmeaDataSources/README.md

 ## How it works

-1. Load an NMEA string and parse the sentences into a series of locations. ‼️ **(Desktop platform need more details about using GPS dongle)**
+1. Load an NMEA string and parse the sentences into a series of locations.
-2. Create an `AGSSimulatedLocationDataSource` and initialize it with the mock locations. ‼️ **(We can also directly parse the raw NMEA strings, and use `AGSNMEALocationDataSource` instead.
-Don't forget ti adjust the wordings)**
+2. Create an `NmeaLocationDataSource` and initialize it with the mock locations.
 3. Set it to the location display's data source.
 4. Start the location display to begin receiving location and satellite updates.